Insects as food: Nutritional profile

 Locusts contain between 8 and 20 milligrams of iron for every 100 grams of raw locust, whereas beef contains roughly 6 milligrams of iron in the same amount of meat.
 Crickets are also very efficient in terms of nutrients.
 For every 100 grams of substance crickets contain 12.9 grams of protein, 121 calories, and 5.5 grams of fat.
-Beef contains more protein containing 23.5 grams in 100 grams of substance, but also has roughly triple the calories and four times the amount of fat as crickets do in 100 grams.
+Beef contains more protein, containing 23.5 grams in 100 grams of substance, but also has roughly triple the calories and four times the amount of fat as crickets do in 100 grams.

 Organoleptic characteristics

 The organoleptic characteristics of edible insects vary between species and are influenced by environment.
-For instance, aquatic edible insects such as water boatmen (family Corixidae) and dragonfly larvae have a fish flavor, while diving beetles taste like clams.
+For instance, aquatic edible insects such as water boatmen (family Corixidae) and dragonfly larvae have a fish flavor, while diving beetles taste more like clams.
 Environment is not always a predictor of flavor, as terrestrial edible insects may also exhibit fish-like flavors (e.g. crickets, grasshoppers).
 Over 400 volatile compounds responsible for the aroma and flavor of edible insects have been identified.
 Pheromone chemicals contribute to pungent aromas and flavors in some species and the presence of organic acids (like formic acid in ants) makes some species taste sour.
 Organoleptic characteristics are dependent on the development stage of the insect (egg, larva, pupa, nymph, or adult) and may change significantly as an insect matures.
 For example, texture can change from soft to crunchy as an insect develops from larva to adult due to increasing exoskeletal chitin.
 Cooking method is considered the strongest influence on the final flavor of edible insects.
-Wet-cooking methods such as scalding or steaming, remove pheromones and odor compounds, resulting in a milder flavor, while dry-cooking methods such as frying and roasting, introduce more complex flavors.
+Wet-cooking methods such as scalding or steaming remove pheromones and odor compounds, resulting in a milder flavor, while dry-cooking methods such as frying and roasting introduce more complex flavors.

 The table below provides common flavor descriptors for a selection of edible insects.
 Flavors will vary with preparation method (e.g. raw, dried, fried, etc.).
 Insect development stage is provided when possible.

 Farming, production, and processing

 Edible insects are raised as livestock in specialized insect farms.
-In North American as well as European countries such as the Netherlands or Belgium, insects are produced under strict food law and hygiene standard for human consumption.
+In North American as well as European countries such as the Netherlands or Belgium, insects are produced under strict food law and hygiene standards for human consumption.

 Conditions such as temperature, humidity, feed, water sources, and housing, vary depending on the insect species.
 The insects are raised from eggs to larvae status (mealworms, lesser mealworms) or to their mature form (crickets, locusts) in industrialized insect farms and then killed via temperature control.
 Culled insects may be freeze-dried and packed whole, or pulverized to insect powder (insect flour) to be used in other food products such as baked goods or snacks.

 In addition to nutritional composition and digestibility, insect species are selected for ease of rearing by the producer based on factors such as disease susceptibility, feed conversion efficiency, rate of development, and generational turnover.

 Insect food products

-The following processed foods are produced in North America, Canada, and the EU:
+The following processed foods are produced in North America (including Canada), and the EU: